PillowFishSticks/MP2-DogBird/README.md

     - Users have the choice of different characters to play with.
     - When starting a new game, users are able to choose a new character to play with.

+5. **Adjust game canvas for different screen sizes**
+    - Make a game canvas for each of the different screen sizes, including desktop, and tablet.

 # Technologies Used

 ### Tools